 When we are treating God as the Supreme Authority in our lives, it doesn’t mean we hear Him convicting us every second.
 He might have us keep doing what we’re doing for quite some time without having us make any drastic course corrections.
 But we need to remember that life is about pleasing God, not about pleasing a country.
 There won’t be any flags in eternity.
 There won’t be nationalities or ethnicities.
 Countries are merely elements of this world.
 Since we’re such selfish little beasts who can’t possibly get along with each other on a global scale, we do a lot better when we cluster up in smaller groups and focus our energies on maintaining our little turfs.
 Having countries is very beneficial to us here, but we need to not get an exaggerated view of their importance.

 You aren’t clear to go gunning another man down until God says you have His Authorization to do so, and He’s not going to give you that Authorization until you talk to Him.
 You aren’t clear to go spying and lying and pushing your agenda onto other people until you’ve checked with the One who outranks us all.
 You certainly can’t fix the corruption around you, but God isn’t telling you to, either.
 He just holds you accountable for how you’re responding to Him in the privacy of your own soul.
 You’re either listening to Him and respecting Him, or you’re ignoring Him and rejecting Him.
 If you know that you never asked Him for His feedback about your line of work, now is the time to do so.
-If you know that you’re currently trying to ignore certain nagging convictions, now is the time to ask Him to help you get back into alignment with Him (see Confronting Your Convictions: When You Don’t Have the Courage to Obey).
+If you know that you’re currently trying to ignore certain nagging convictions, now is the time to ask Him to help you get back into alignment with Him.

 At some point, the leaders of your country are going to disappoint you.
 Perhaps they already have.
 No country is perfect, and when we try to live for our countries, we set ourselves up for bitter disillusionment.
 But when we are living for God, then even when our leaders are acting like idiots, we don’t get stuck in fear and angry frustration.
 Instead, we keep moving forward with our own lives, trusting God to guide us, and carrying out the tasks He brings us out of a desire to honor Him.